shashank93jai/adversarial-sentence-generation/ARAE_yelp/README.md

-# ARAE for language style transfer on Yelp
+# ARAE for Polarity Classification on Yelp

 From https://github.com/jakezhaojb/ARAE